quantummasterbarcelonacode/qiskit-fall-fest-2025/notebooks/basic_intro/README.md

-# Reference notebooks for practice or help

-There are two types:

-- `notebooks_with_no_corrections`: where you don't get any feedback if what you coded is correct, but they are easy to execute, and install, maybe a better first approach.

-- `notebooks_with_corrections`: (called graded by IBM), where you get feedback of your answers.
+# NB's with no corrections

+- `hello_world.ipynb`: Very short notebook, easy to install and execute, for first testing.

+- `qiskit_fundamentals.ipynb`: Longer notebook, to familiarize with diverse uses of qiskit.

-If problems with installation, try `Notebook0_QFFMQST.ipynb` from `notebooks_with_no_corrections`.
+If problems with installation, try `hello_world.ipynb`.